gavinhoward/bc/manuals/bc.md

 precision decimal arithmetic and is somewhat C-like, but there are differences.
 Such differences will be noted in this document.

+After parsing and handling options, this `bc` reads any files given on the command line and executes them before reading from `stdin`.

 With all build options enabled (except for extra math), this `bc` is a drop-in replacement for ***any*** `bc`, including (and especially) the [GNU `bc`][2].